Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

 To get started with Armstrong Legal, reach out to us to speak with a contested wills lawyer about your situation.
-Beyond your connection to the deceased, your lawyer will enquire about the will's terms and the cause of the dispute.
-In this initial discussion, the team will clarify whether you intend to contest, challenge or defend a will against a claim.
-As an example, if you want to challenge a will, the team can examine issues such as lack of capacity, pressure, fraud or failures in complying with the legal process.
-Alternatively, where you need to defend a will, your lawyer can help you mount a response to the claim and safeguard the estate's interests.
-At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "Estate Litigation Lawyer Near Me" or "Can A De Facto Contest A Will".
-For some family provision claims, "No Win No Fee" options may be available, subject to eligibility assessments per case.
-Pay-at-End arrangements may also apply in some estate litigation matters, depending on your circumstances and your entitlement to a share of the estate.
-If you have enquiries about topics related to "will contest lawyer" or "apply for probate wa", contact us and set an appointment with a lawyer today.
+In addition to asking about your relationship with the deceased, your lawyer will ask about the terms of the will, the nature and value of the estate and the reason for the dispute.
+The team uses this obligation-free first discussion to understand your goals, including whether you want to challenge a will, contest a will or defend a will against a claim.
+For example, if you want to challenge a will, the team can advise you about testamentary capacity, knowledge and approval, undue influence, fraud or any other concerns that you or someone else may have about the validity of the will.
+Alternatively, should you need to defend a will, your lawyer can advise you on your response to the claim and protect the estate's interests.
+At Armstrong Legal, we understand that upfront legal fees can place extra pressure on people during estate disputes, making you hesitant to ask about "no win no fee contest a will" or "left out of will VIC".
+For certain family provision claims, we may offer "No Win No Fee" arrangements, with eligibility considered on a case-by-case basis.
+Deferred fee (Pay-at-End) arrangements may also be an option in particular matters, depending on your personal circumstances and existing entitlement to the estate.
+If you have enquiries about topics related to "inheritance promise dispute Australia" or "contest a will solicitor parramatta", contact us and set an appointment with a lawyer today.

 Disclaimer: No win no fee eligibility is assessed on a case by case basis